Temuujin-Munkhtsetseg/knowledge-graph/docker/README.md

 ### Prerequisites

 -   Docker and Docker Compose must be installed on your system.
--   A `jwt.secret` file must be present in the root directory for the `http-server-deployed` service to start.
-You can create one with a dummy value for local development by running the following command in the root of the repository:
+-   A `jwt.secret` file must be present in the root directory for the `webserver` and `indexer` services to start.
+You can create one for local development by running:
     ```bash
     echo "dummy-secret-for-development" > jwt.secret
     ```